fengkar/jquery.autocomplete2/README.md

 var autocomplete = new $.autocomplete2($('#example1'), {
   suggestions: towns,
   on_complete: function(value) {
-    // do something on enter
+    // do something on on complete
     $('body').append(value+' ');
   },
   on_focus: function() {